Doctor Who Logo

 Doctor Who Emblem

 The frequent transformation of the logo is associated with a creative approach to the TV project, as almost every season requires a creative poster.
-Changes concerned three things: the font, the background, and the number of lines.
+Changes concerned the font, the background, and the number of lines.
 Until 2005, the title was arranged in two rows, then in one.
-Now, a horizontal font with thin characters and elongated strokes is used, crossing out “D” and “O” in the middle.
+A horizontal font with thin characters and elongated strokes crosses “D” and “O” in the middle.
 The background is neutral-white, without designer additions.

-The logo’s color is also diverse, as, during this time, its background managed to become not only neutrally white but also spaciously colorful.
-But more often, monochrome prevailed: a combination of some two colors.
+The logo’s color is also diverse.
+During this time, its background became neutrally white and spaciously colorful.
+But more often, monochrome prevailed: a combination of two colors.
 Thus, all shades of blue, beige, black, pink, green, and gray have been used in the emblem.

 Video